winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 His mother’s pregnancy was comfortable;\\
 This is the way it always is with buddhas.”

 52\.
 The Buddha told the monks, “[This is the way it always is with buddhas.]
 When Bodhisattva Vipaśyin’s spirit descended from the Tuṣita Heaven to his mother’s womb, he was focused and undisturbed.
-His mother’s mind was pure and didn’t have any perceptions of desire, and she wasn’t burned by the fire of lust.
+His mother’s heart was pure, without any notions of desire.
+Nor was she burned by the fire of lust.
 This is the way it always is with buddhas.”
 {:#p52}

 53\.
 The Bhagavān then spoke in verse: